AlubJ/BactaTank-Classic/docs/index.md

 To unpack the game files, run QuickBMS, select the BMS script, then select all of the `*.DAT` files using multiselect, then extract to a unique location.
 Once extracted copy original contents of the game (without the `*.DAT` files) to the extracted contents of the game.
 Using [Steamless](https://github.com/atom0s/Steamless) you can get the original games to run outside of needing Steam.
 More info about extracting the games can be found [here](https://www.pcgamingwiki.com/wiki/Engine:Nu2#Extracting_game_files).

+> [!NOTE]
-`NOTE:` Only the PC versions of LEGO Star Wars The Complete Saga, LEGO Indiana Jones The Original Adventures and LEGO Batman The Videogame is supported by BactaTank Classic.
+> Only the PC versions of LEGO Star Wars The Complete Saga, LEGO Indiana Jones The Original Adventures and LEGO Batman The Videogame is supported by BactaTank Classic.
 It will not work on any other TtGames LEGO Game or console version.

 ### Recommended Tools
 - [Paint.NET](https://getpaint.net/) - an image editor capable of exporting DirectDraw Surface (`*.dds`) textures.
 (Alternatives are [GIMP](https://www.gimp.org/) and Photoshop with the [nVidia Texture Tools plugin](https://developer.nvidia.com/texture-tools-exporter)).